CJCascalheira/cjcascalheira/content/author/admin/_index.md

 Cory J. Cascalheira, B.A. (he / him / his) is a graduate student in the Department of Counseling & Educational Psychology at New Mexico State University.
 His research interests include oppression, resilience, and identity among marginalized populations, especially sexual minorities.

 Clinically, he has experience delivering cognitive-behavioral therapy during individual and group interventions with people suffering from homelessness, addiction, and recidivism.
+Currently, he serves as a practicum counselor and research assistant.